 One human study in generalized anxiety disorder (GAD) using valerian valepotriates at 81.3mg daily for four weeks and assessing symptoms by HAM-A and STAI-Trait rating scales (as well as self report) failed to find a significant benefit with the valepotriates relative to placebo or the reference drug (diazepam).

-Preliminary human evidence has failed to find any benefit associated with valerian in the treatment of anxiety
+Preliminary human evidence has failed to find any benefit associated with Valeriana officinalis for the treatment of generalized anxiety disorder.

-The first pilot studies of eight persons with valerian noted that it was able to improve sleep latency (time required to fall asleep) assessed by wrist activity measurement with 450mg of the extract performing similar to 900mg, but the larger dose being associated with drowsiness the following day and only the lower dose being associated with subjective reports of a better sleep latency.
-This study appeared to set the stage for the dosage (450mg) and studies on sleep latency in otherwise healthy persons, logically extending to persons with insomnia (the population that would benefit most from valerian interventions).
+The first pilot studies of eight persons with valerian noted that it was able to improve sleep latency (the time required to fall asleep) assessed by wrist activity measurement; 450mg of the extract performed similarly to 900mg, but the larger dose was associated with drowsiness the following day and only the lower dose was associated with subjective reports of better sleep latency.
+This study appeared to set the stage for dosing (450mg) in studies on sleep latency in otherwise healthy persons, logically extending to persons with insomnia (the population that would benefit most from valerian interventions).

-A meta-analysis of sleep latency has failed to find significant benefits to sleep latency associated with valerian, and the nonsignificant trend was very minor in its magnitude (less than a minute reduction)
+A meta-analysis of sleep latency has failed to find significant benefits associated with Valeriana officinalis.

-When looking at rodent research, flavonoids such as linarin appear to enhance phenobarbital induced sleep time when injected (7-14mg/kg) while valerenic acid and 6-methylapigenin are inhernetly inactive but in the presence of other flavonoids can enhance their activity.
+When looking at rodent research, flavonoids such as linarin appear to enhance phenobarbital-induced sleep time when injected (7-14mg/kg), while valerenic acid and 6-methylapigenin are inherently inactive but can enhance the activity of other flavonoids when co-administered.
 The combination of linarin (4mg/kg) and valerenic acid (5mg/kg) injected into rats appears to be most effective.

-Isolated flavonoids form valerian may enhance sleep time when injected by either directly activating GABAergic signalling or enhancing the activity of other agents (endogenous or exogenous) that increase GABAergic signalling
+Isolated flavonoids form valerian may enhance sleep time when injected into rats by either directly activating GABAergic signalling or enhancing the activity of other agents (endogenous or exogenous) that increase GABAergic signalling

 Research reviews on the topic of valerian and sleep quality have initially reported a benefit associated with valerian in improving sleep quality (RR of 1.8 and 95% CI of 1.2-2.9) with other reviews being unable to find benefits based on the evidence at the time.
-The most recent meta-analysis to date assessing trials in the aforementioned reviews plus new trials (18 in total assessing 1,317 persons) found no evidence to support an improvement in sleep quality in either healthy persons or those with insomnia as assessed by rating scales and empirical sleep measurements (actinography), and these null results were not associated with any publication bias but associated with many (40%) trials having less than ideal methodological structure due to having a Jadad score of less than 3.
-When benefit was noted to a significant degree, it was solely on the subjective (yes/no) rating scale of whether persons felt that their sleep was improved where the RR was 1.37 and the 95% CI 1.05-1.78.
+The most recent meta-analysis to date assessing trials in the aforementioned reviews plus new trials (18 in total assessing 1,317 persons) found no evidence to support an improvement in sleep quality in either healthy persons or those with insomnia as assessed by rating scales and objective sleep measurements (actigraphy); these null results were not associated with any publication bias but were likely due to the fact that many (40%) of the included trials had less-than-ideal methodology, having a Jadad score of less than 3.
+When benefit was noted to a significant degree, it was solely on the subjective (yes/no) rating scale of whether persons felt that their sleep was improved: the RR was 1.37 and the 95% CI 1.05-1.78.
 Two reviews published on valerian after the publication of this meta-analysis do not overturn its conclusions.

-One pilot study has noted that a slightly larger than normal dose of valerian showed benefits to OCD when taken as a daily supplement, although the benefits relative to placebo were moderate at best
+One pilot study has noted that a slightly larger than normal dose of Valeriana officinalis confers benefits for symptoms of OCD, when taken as a daily supplement.
+The benefits, relative to placebo, were moderate at best.